groupserver/gs.content.form.base/docs/style.rst

         *Example member*.
 They are now a normal member of this group.

+   Sign in
+   Login
+     Entering an :term:`email address` and password so GroupServer knows the :term:`profile` to use for the subsequent actions:

+       Sign in to view the messages in GroupServer Team.

+     Since GroupServer 14.03 *sign in* has been preferred over *login*.

+   Subscribe
+     A particular way a person becomes a :term:`member` of a **public** :term:`group` by sending a :term:`message` to the group with ``Subscribe`` as the
+     :mailheader:`Subject`.
+Prefer the term :term:`join` in the general case.

    Unsubscribe
-      A particular way to leave a group by sending a message to the group with ``Unsubscribe`` as the
+      A particular way to leave a :term:`group` by sending a :term:`message` to the group with ``Unsubscribe`` as the :mailheader:`Subject`.
-      :mailheader:`Subject`.
 Prefer the term :term:`leave` in the general case.

+   Verify
+     Prove that an :term:`email address` is correct and working.
+Only an email addresses is ever verified, never a :term:`person`.

 Objects
 ~~~~~~~